finautica/metatrader5/README.md

 ## Why?

 MT5 has live updates and it is hard to track updates and standardize them.
 This Repository serves as a weekly release of any update MetaQuotes deploys for MT5.

+This also provides a way to roll back if any new updates fail our CI/CD pipeline.

 It also contains all the servers for all brokerages Finautica uses.

 ## Disclaimer